zlatnaspirala/ts-pixi/readme.md

 - In aceOfShadowsScene Scene gsap lib is't used.
-  I create class Position (Similar functionality with gsap)
+  I create class Position (Similar functionality with gsap) I dont lock orientation on mobile devices.
+Change orientation handled.
 - In MagicWords i use gsap.
 DialogPopup is draggable also on mobile devices.
 - In PhoenixFlame scene i use `onResize` and make Phoenix always fit in middle of screen.

+"Diametric positions" method is not fully implemented.
+Need more time for :
+ - Self update on resize, change orientation.
+ - Hide complex calculation from top level classes and make it super simple & reusable.

 ### Important notes about v8